Menu

 • Stroke or cerebrovascular disease

-• Substance use disorders (such as alcohol, opioid, or cocaine use disorder)
+• Substance use disorders

 • Tuberculosis

 The list above does not include all possible conditions that may put you at high risk of severe illness from COVID-19.
-If you have questions about a condition not included on this list, talk to your healthcare provider.
+If you have questions about a condition not included on this list, talk to your healthcare professional.

 Visit the CDC website for the latest information and the full list of high-risk factors.